What is Community Benefit?

 How will Grady determine if Community Benefit had an impact on health improvement?

-Grady will measure the impact of Community Benefit through the number of initiatives implemented, the number of community members touched through the initiatives, the number of collaborative partnerships developed and ultimately through the improvement of health to the community.
-The 2016 CHNA includes an evaluation of the 2014-2016 Implementation Strategy.
+Grady will measure the impact of Community Benefit through the number of initiatives implemented, the number of community members touched through the initiatives, the number of collaborative partnerships developed, and ultimately the improvement of health in the community.

-To provide feedback on the 2016 Community Health Needs Assessment or the 2017-2019 Implementation Strategy, please use the Community Benefit Feedback Form.
+To provide feedback on the 2022 Community Health Needs Assessment or the 2023-2025 Implementation Strategy, please fill out the form below.